 However, we need to reduce the nutrients entering the lake by 860 kg of nitrogen and 380 kg of phosphorus every year for Lake Ōkataina to achieve its water quality target.

-We are reasonably confident of achieving the nitrogen target by voluntary land use change from agriculture to forestry.
-However, this can only happen with the support of favourable market conditions.
+We are reasonably confident that the nitrogen target could be achieved by land use change from agriculture to forestry.
+However, this would only happen if the landowners are supported by financial conditions.